AML GP60 electronics / DCC install

 You will need to trim bottom margin to white line on both halves, and make them narrower, look at the silk screen for a guide.

-You need to notch J1 to clear other socket
+You need to notch J1 to clear the "bottom" socket

 adapter